Does Refusing Overtime Mean I Am Underemployed?

 If you feel that your bonuses and overtime should not be factored into child support, the evidence must be presented to the court.
 The best way to ensure a favorable ruling is by hiring professional help.

-At Edward S. Cooper law Firm we are ready and equpped to help you in the entire process.
-If you live in n Rahway, Clark, Roselle Park, Garwood, Elizabeth, Cranford, Edison, and across New Jersey, and are facing a child support payment calculation you believe is unfair, or if your job situation has recently changed, and you are looking at having your child support payments reevaluated, contact a member of our firm today by calling at 908-481-4625.
+At Edward S. Cooper Law Firm, we are ready and equipped to help you in the entire process.
+If you live in n Rahway, Clark, Roselle Park, Garwood, Elizabeth, Cranford, Edison, and across New Jersey and face a child support payment calculation you believe is unfair, or if your job situation has recently changed.
+If you are looking at having your child support payments reevaluated, contact a member of our firm today by calling at 908-481-4625.